RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Background and Related Work

 \subsection{Arranging and Coordinating Multiple Views}

 Central to \remixtape~is the arrangement of line chart representations of metrics through juxtaposition and superposition.
-While a linear slideshow is one way to present a sequence of views~\cite{brehmer2019timeline,gratzl2016visual,satyanarayan2014authoring}, there can also be value in considering approaches that distribute views over space, whether in a grid of orthogonally aligned views~\cite{gratzl2014domino}, in a loosely structured canvas of data comics~\cite{bach2018design}, or in a more structured dashboard~\cite{bach:2022dashboardDesignPattern,elias2013storytelling,deng2022revisiting,lin2022dminer,sarikaya2018we}.
+While a slideshow is one way to present a sequence of views~\cite{brehmer2019timeline,elias2013storytelling,gratzl2016visual,satyanarayan2014authoring}, there can also be value in considering approaches that distribute views over space, whether in a grid of orthogonally aligned views~\cite{gratzl2014domino}, in a loosely structured canvas of data comics~\cite{bach2018design}, or in a more structured dashboard~\cite{bach:2022dashboardDesignPattern,elias2013storytelling,deng2022revisiting,lin2022dminer,sarikaya2018we}.
 In each case, the relative size, placement, and salience of views direct a viewer's attention.
-Other approaches distribute views over both space and time in scrollable articles~\cite{conlen2018idyll,mckenna2017visual,sultanum2021leveraging}.
-Similarly, view sequences in \remixtape~distribute views across a structured canvas of scenes, allowing multiple subsequent views to be visible concurrently.
+Another approach~\cite{conlen2018idyll,mckenna2017visual}, one exemplified in VizFlow~\cite{sultanum2021leveraging}, distributes views over both space and time in scrollable articles.
+We distribute views in \remixtape~across a structured canvas of scenes, so a series of views can be visible concurrently.

 Regardless of whether a sequence of views are arranged across space, over time, or both, it is critical to coordinate these views~\cite{qu2017keeping} with consistent visual encoding choices, to clearly harmonize axes and units across adjacent views where appropriate, and to clearly indicate cases where view coordination is impossible or undesirable.
 It may also be possible to consolidate partially redundant juxtaposed views by superimposing them or by explicitly encoding the differences in their values~\cite{lyi2020comparative}.
 While we exclude the derivation of new metrics in \remixtape, as this is the responsibility of the data analyst or data steward, we incorporate functionality for harmonizing juxtaposed line charts as well as superimposing them when they are semantically related, functionality that can be described as semantic alignment.
 Kristiansen~\etal's characterization of \textit{semantic snapping}~\cite{kristiansen2021semantic} is a related concept, one that informs strategies to reduce redundancy and inconsistency across multi-view arrangements of charts, particularly in compact dashboards.
 However, in narrative presentations of data, compactness is less critical, and some degree of redundancy can be useful for emphasis and message retention.